Apple Cider Vinegar: Benefits, Uses, Risks And Dosage

 However, keep in mind that the study lasted 3 months, so the actual effect on weight was quite modest.
 However, simply adding or removing foods or ingredients has little effect on weight.
 Long-term weight loss is achieved by adopting a healthy and supportive diet and lifestyle.

 In general, apple cider vinegar can promote weight loss by lowering satiety, blood sugar and insulin levels.
-Apple cider vinegar contains only three calories per tablespoon, which is very low.
+It contains only three calories per tablespoon, which is very low.

 Research shows that vinegar increases satiety and helps you burn fewer calories, which can lead to weight loss.